Getting Started

 Adding Binary Navigation Files to Qimera.

 When there are multiple vertical referencing or position/motion/heading sources in your project, you can choose how they are used during processing in the Processing Settings.
-To access the Processing Settings Editor, click on the Processing Settings Button (1) or right click on the Raw Sonar Files and select Edit Processing Parameters (2).
+To access the Processing Settings Editor, click on the Processing Settings Button

 Select the Vertical Referencing tab to review the options for Vertical Referencing Method.
-Importing binary navigation for heighting will change the vertical referencing method to GNSS/GPS and the newly imported information will be set as the top priority item in the list of vertical referencing source streams.
+Importing binary navigation for heighting will change the vertical referencing method to GNSS/GPS, and the newly imported information will be set as the top priority item in the list of vertical referencing source streams.

 Select the Position, Motion, Heading tab to review the Source Priorities for these three attributes.
-Newly imported data is always promoted to be the top priority source.
+Newly imported data is always promoted to be the top-priority source.

 Importing Binary Navigation, Vertical Referencing Method